MOHS Skin Cancer Surgery

 Mohs Surgery vs. Traditional Treatments

-Unlike traditional excision, which examines only a small sample of the tissue margin, Mohs surgery provides complete microscopic control of the entire surgical margin.
+Unlike traditional excision, which examines only a small sample of the tissue, Mohs surgery provides complete microscopic control of the entire targeted area.
 This allows for more precise cancer removal and improved cosmetic outcomes.

 Here’s how Mohs compares to other treatment methods: